 The U.S. contribution is especially important for leveraging and expanding private investment in more sustainable development.
 Strategic investments will support innovative policies and enabling environments in countries worldwide.

 Priorities for International Conservation

-Sustainable Landscapes.
-Tropical forests continue to be one of the most threatened ecosystems in the world, but efforts funded in part by Congress are advancing conservation in these areas.
-These initiatives prepare developing forest countries to curb deforestation while addressing rural poverty, good governance and land tenure issues; securing emissions reductions; and developing greater resilience in their landscapes.
-Through multilateral funds such as the Forest Carbon Partnership Facility and the Forest Investment Program, the United States has supported efforts to scale up these frameworks.
-TNC asks Congress to support $135 million for this work.
+Tropical forests continue to be one of the most threatened ecosystems in the world, but eﬀorts funded in part by Congress are advancing conservation in these areas.
+These initiatives prepare developing countries to curb deforestation while addressing rural poverty, good governance and land tenure issues, securing emissions reductions and developing greater resilience in their landscapes.
+Through multilateral funds such as the Forest Carbon Partnership Facility and the Forest Investment Program, the United States has supported eﬀorts to scale up these frameworks.
+TNC asks Congress to support $300 million for this work.

-Global Environment Facility.
-The GEF is an international financial institution that provides grants to support natural capital and improve management of natural resources.
-With more than 4,500 projects in 170 countries, the GEF is the largest single financier of conservation.
-For 28 years, with $17.9 billion in investments, the GEF has leveraged $93.2 billion in co-financing from the philanthropic, public and private sectors.
+The GEF is an international financial institution that provides grants to support the sustainable use of natural capital and improved management of natural resources.
+With 4,700 projects in 170 countries, the GEF is the largest single financier of conservation.
+For 28 years and with $20 billion in strategic investments, the GEF has leveraged $107 billion in co-financing from the philanthropic, public and private sectors.
 For example, the GEF is partnering with McDonald’s, Cargill, Coca-Cola and PepsiCo to promote sustainable land and water management in Latin America, Africa and Asia.
-TNC asks Congress to support $139.6 million to honor the United States’ pledge to the GEF.
+TNC asks Congress to support $150.2 million to honor the United States’ pledge to the GEF.